albertvisser/axe/readme.rst

 ------------

 - Python (with ElementTree)
-- PyQT4 for the current version
+- PyQT or wxPhoenix  for the current version
-- wxPython for the previous version,which doesn't work with Python 3
-- Tkinter and Gene Cash's Tree module (for the original PC version)
+- Tkinter and Gene Cash's Tree module for the original PC version (unmaintained)
-- PocketPyGUI (for a PocketPC version)
+- PocketPyGUI for a PocketPC version (unmaintained)